Nandaka/PixivUtil2/readme.md

 - filenameFormatSketch

   Similar to filename format, but for Pixiv Sketch.
+- customBadChars

+  Chars in filenames existing in this value would be replaced with "_".

 # Filename Format Syntax
 Available for filenameFormat, filenameMangaFormat, avatarNameFormat, filenameInfoFormat,